mnot/I-D/rfc5988bis/draft.md

 Target attribute definitions SHOULD specify:

-* Their serialisation into Unicode or a subset thereof, to maximise their chances of portability across link serialisations.
+* The serialisation of their values into Unicode or a subset thereof, to maximise their chances of portability across link serialisations.

-* The semantics and error handling of multiple occurrences of the attribute on a given link.
+* The semantics and error handling of multiple occurrences of the target attribute on a given link.

 This specification does define target attributes for use in the Link HTTP header field in
 {{header-attrs}}.